green4j/green-cab/README.md

     long sequence;
     try {
         sequence = cab.producerNext();
+    } catch (ConsumerInterruptedException e) {
-    } catch (InterruptedException e) {
+        // happens if the consumer was interrupted by consumerInterrupt() and cannot process incoming entries } catch (InterruptedException e) {
          // happens if the current thread was interrupted }

     Object entry = cab.getEntry(sequence);